 One does not have to be separated for a year to file a fault-based divorce.
 Also, many divorces in Arlington that start off as fault-based are amended to the no-fault ground when the parties settle, because at that point the fault will not have a financial impact on the otherwise agreed outcome.
 Parties who have no minor children and who reach a full written settlement agreement settling all of their issues can file for a no fault divorce after six months of continuous separation.

 One area of frequent confusion for clients is the difference between “no fault” divorces and “uncontested” divorces.
-Although normally a divorce filed on the separation ground will also be uncontested, they sometimes can be, as for example when they parties disagree over whether they have been separated for the required time.
+Although filing for divorce on the separation ground will also be uncontested, they sometimes can be, as for example when they parties disagree over whether they have been separated for the required time.
 “No fault” means it will not be necessary to show blame in the other party, while “uncontested” means that the other party is agreeing that the alleged ground is true.

 A party against whom fault is alleged often has important defenses available.
 For example, a party who has moved out of an abusive relationship might be alleged to have deserted, but that person may have been justified in leaving the marriage.

 Divorce Lawyer in Arlington: The Challenge of Predicting the Effect of Fault

 One of the most difficult things for a divorce attorney in Arlington to do accurately is to predict the effect of fault on the outcome of a divorce case.
 It depends on a number of factors – the attitudes of the judge, the economic impact of the fault, the comparative innocence of the other spouse, just to name a few.
 For that reason, the experience of your attorney can lead to a more meaningful assessment of this factor in weighing settlement against litigation.